| Internet-Draft | Mission Harness | August 2026 |

 What survives a harness compromise is the enforcement that does not run in the harness: Resource-Server-side PEPs still gate each action, issuance gating still bounds what authority can exist, and Mission revocation still terminates authority at its source.
 A compromised harness cannot manufacture Mission authority the issuer never granted.¶

-What falls is everything the harness alone mediates: local-tool mediation, session-level suppression, and taint control.
-A compromised harness can resume suppressed work, ignore its own stop decisions, and drive egress that the taint rule was meant to hold.¶
+What falls is everything the harness alone mediates: local-tool mediation, session-level suppression, taint control, and the mediated execution environment itself (Section 5).
+The no-unmediated-path condition is harness-operated, so a compromised harness can resume suppressed work, ignore its own stop decisions, drive egress that the taint rule was meant to hold, and open an unmediated route around the enforcement point, forfeiting the runtime profile's external-communication containment leg ([I-D.draft-mcguinness-mission-runtime]).¶

 Cached credentials and tool connections can bypass visible issuance or authorization steps.
 A harness MUST tie cache use to Mission state and runtime enforcement, or cached access becomes ambient authority.¶